Purple for Prevention of Violence Against Women

 Why This Matters

-Sexual and intimate partner violence affects thousands of women, families & individuals in BC every year.
+Sexual and intimate partner violence affects thousands of women, families & individuals in BC every year, with 44% of women over 15 in Canada experiencing physical or sexual violence at the hands of an intimate partner.
 Last year alone, our team at Elizabeth Fry Society supported 1,616 clients, and saw a staggering 9,935 service activations (phone calls, emails, walk ins, inquiries for help).
 We saw a 42% increase in new clients, and a 52% increase in those reaching out to us for help.

 Survivors of violence deserve safety, support, and the opportunity to heal.